Saint Seiya: Legend of Sanctuary: Plot

-The film begins with Sagittarius Aiolos (Toshiyuki Morikawa) being chased by two fellow Gold Saints, Capricorn Shura (Shinji Kawada) and Gemini Saga (Kōichi Yamadera).
+The film begins with Sagittarius Gold Saint Aiolos (Toshiyuki Morikawa) being chased by two fellow Gold Saints, Capricorn Shura (Shinji Kawada) and Gemini Saga (Kōichi Yamadera).
 They were sent by the Pope of Sanctuary in order to kill him for treason.
 Aiolos was struck down, and Saga died during the struggle.
 Meanwhile, in the Himalayas, Mitsumasa Kido and his butler Tatsumi explore an icy cavern.
 As he goes ahead, Mitsumasa discovers a baby girl and a heavily wounded Aiolos, barely clinging to life.
 With his last Cosmo, Aiolos shows Mitsumasa that the Pope branded Aiolos a traitor and he escaped with the baby in order to save her.
 The baby is the reincarnation of the goddess Athena.
 He also explains that in sixteen years, brave young men known as Saints will arise to protect her.
 Aiolos then succumbs to his wounds, leaving the Sagittarius Gold Cloth behind.

-Sixteen years later, Saori Kido (Ayaka Sasaki), a young girl troubled by her mysterious powers, is being chauffeured by Tatsumi.
+Sixteen years later, Saori Kido (Ayaka Sasaki), a beautiful young girl troubled by her mysterious powers, is being chauffeured by Tatsumi.
 He explains that Mitsumasa, Saori's late adoptive grandfather, kept her safe all these years and learns she is the reincarnation of the Goddess Athena and the existence of the Saints.
 However, they are suddenly attacked by Saints.
-Saori is saved by the Bronze Saint Pegasus Seiya (Kaito Ishikawa) from an assassin sent to kill her.
+Saori is saved by the Pegasus Bronze Saint Seiya (Kaito Ishikawa) from an assassin sent to kill her.
 Seiya's friends and fellow Bronze Saints Cygnus Hyōga (Kenshō Ono), Dragon Shiryū (Kenji Akabane), Andromeda Shun (Nobuhiko Okamoto), also arrive to rescue her as her protectors.

 That night at the Kido Mansion, the Leo Gold Saint Aiolia (Gō Inoue), arrives to retrieve his brother's Sagittarius Cloth and kill Saori as a fake Athena.
 After the Bronze Saints are defeated, Tatsumi hands over the Sagittarius Cloth, but not before Saori displays her Cosmo.
 With newfound doubt, Aiolia leaves, asking Saori to come to Sanctuary to prove she is Athena.
 Upon learning of her destination from Seiya and his friends, she agrees to wage war against its Pope and travel to the Sanctuary.
 Before they can leave however, the Sagitta Silver Saint shoots an arrow at Saori before running away, pursued by Shiryu.
-However, he is ambushed and burned alive by Phoenix Ikki (Kenji Nojima) before he can report back to the Pope.
+However, he is ambushed and burned alive by Shun's older brother loner Phoenix Bronze Saint Ikki (Kenji Nojima) before he can report back to the Pope.

 Seiya, alongside his friends arrive at the Sanctuary, heading straight towards the Aries Palace where they encounter Aries Mu (Mitsuru Miyamoto).
 After a brief misunderstanding, Mu allows them passage through the Palace.
 At the Taurus Palace, Seiya defeats Aldebaran (Rikiya Koyama) before the teenagers discover that both Aldebaran and Mu are their allies.
 They agree to watch over Athena while the Bronze Saints go through the rest of the Palaces.